-Beginning in mid-March 2020, the global pandemic associated with the novel coronavirus ("COVID-19") and related economic conditions began to impact our financial position and results of operations.
+Beginning in March 2020, the global pandemic associated with the novel coronavirus ("COVID-19") and related economic conditions began to impact our financial position and results of operations.
 As a result of the economic, health and market turmoil brought about by COVID-19, the MBS market experienced severe dislocations.
 This resulted in falling prices of our assets and increased margin calls from our repurchase agreement lenders, resulting in material adverse effects on our results of operations and to our financial condition.

 The MBS market largely stabilized after the Federal Reserve announced on March 23, 2020 that it would purchase MBS and U.S. Treasuries in the amounts needed to support smooth market functioning.
 As of March 31, 2020, and at all times since then, we have timely satisfied all margin calls.
 The MBS market continues to react to the pandemic and the various measures put in place to stabilize the market.
 To the extent the financial or mortgage markets do not respond favorably to any of these actions, or such actions do not function as intended, our business, results of operations and financial condition may continue to be materially adversely affected.
-Although the Company cannot estimate the length or gravity of the impact of the COVID-19 pandemic at this time, if the pandemic continues, it may continue to have materially adverse effects on the Company's results of future operations, financial position, and liquidity during 2021.
+Although the Company cannot estimate the length or gravity of the impact of the COVID-19 pandemic at this time, it may have a material adverse effect on the Company's results of future operations, financial position, and liquidity during 2021.